Products

 Ferguson Waterworks does not provide the plants.
 Refer to the Plant Selection tech note for additional information on plant spacing and plant varieties, or consult with a local landscape architect or nursery provider to source plants well-adapted to a bio-retention environment.

-What is unique about the mulch that is used?
+What is unique about FocalPoint mulch?

 After installation, is the owner required to purchase any replacement mulch through Ferguson Waterworks?